 One of the best ways to run safe, smart and have fun is by preventing injuries with a warm up and cool down before and after running.
-Develop routines tailored to your child’s fitness level, explains Adams.
+Develop routines tailored to your child’s fitness level, explains Rivera.

 Plan the running route in advance.
 Make sure it’s well lit, safe and clear.
 When running in neighborhoods, run on sidewalks or street shoulders.
 If these aren’t available, always run toward oncoming traffic so your child and the cars can clearly see each other.
 If your child is running on trails, choose ones that are well-maintained and clear of debris.